Superradiant phase transition in complex networks: Phase transitions in complex networks

-In a general case, critical temperature $T_c$ of the SR phase transition for the scale-free network essentially depends on degree exponent $\gamma$ and on the contribution of the classical and quantum fields in the spin ordering state.
+The inset in Fig.~5 exhibits the behaviour of critical temperature $T_c$ on number of nodes $N$ as it follows from ~\eqref{Tc_con}.
+Since the number of nodes $N$ is large enough, we restrict ourselves to region $N\geq1000$.
+The curves in Fig.~5 inset constrain the region of superradiance.
+In particular, these curves demonstrate that critical temperature $T_c$ grows starting from some certain value that corresponds to the critical number of nodes where the solution of~\eqref{Tc_con} exists.

+\paragraph{Phase transitions at non-vanishing classical field $H$ and for scale-free networks.} The aim of this part is to study the phase transition problem for the scale-free network within a large domain of power degree $\gamma$ and non-vanishing classical field $H$.
+We now search for non-trivial solutions $\lambda\neq0$ and $S_z\neq0$ of Eqs.~\eqref{S}.

-In Fig.~4 we represent numerical solutions of Eqs.~\eqref{S} for critical temperature $T_c$ and order parameter $\lambda$ as functions of $\gamma$.
-Notice the collective spin component $S_z$, as it follows from Fig.~4(a), approaches the FM state within the domain $1<\gamma<1.7$ of the anomalous regime for the scale-free networks.
-As a result, the influence of another order parameter $\lambda$ is not so important.
-We can also obtain large values of $\langle{k}\rangle$ and $\zeta$ within this domain, see Fig.~2.
+In Fig.~6 we represent numerical solutions of Eqs.~\eqref{S} for critical temperature $T_c$ and order parameter $\lambda$ as functions of $\gamma$.

+Notice, collective spin component $S_z$, as it follows from Fig.~6(a), approaches the FM state within the domain $1<\gamma<1.7$ of the anomalous regime for the scale-free networks.
+Roughly speaking, the spin system exhibits the fully ordered state.
+Fig.~6(b) shows that the influence of another order parameter $\lambda$ is not so important in the anomalous regime where $S_z\simeq1$.
 In fact, in this case we deal with the situation valid for the familiar Ising model without the transverse field.
 Moreover, the thermal fluctuations have no ability to break the FM state at any finite temperatures within the domain $1<\gamma<3$, cf.~\cite{Dorogov1}.
-In particular, in the anomalous regime $k_{max}\propto N^{\frac{1}{\gamma-1}}>N$, and the number of links connected to the largest hub increases faster than the size of the network, $N$.
-Thus, within the domain $1<\gamma<1.7$ we can assume that randomly chosen $k$ possesses large values due to the power law degree $p(k)$, see Fig.~1(d).
-In this case, for vanishing $\lambda$ and for large $k$ we can use Eq.~\eqref{SRandom3} assuming that $\textrm{tanh}(\frac{{\beta}}{2}({\Theta}S_zk+H))\approx1$.
-Then, from Eq.~\eqref{SRandom3} we immediately obtain $S_z\simeq1$ for the collective spin, see the inset to Fig.~4(a).

-In the presence of the interaction with the quantized transverse field, $S_z$ abruptly vanishes at small values of classical magnetic field $H$, that is clearly seen from the inset to Fig.~4(a).
-This happens due to the critical temperature increasing and establishing the finite superradiant field amplitude $\lambda$ that characterizes the magnetization in $x$ direction.
-In particular, the superradiant field promotes the spin flipping that occurs on the scale-free network nodes, see Fig.~4(b).
-In other words, the establishment of non-vanishing transverse field introduces some disordering in the collective spin component in $z$ direction.
-In contrast, classical magnetic field $H$ tends to preserve the ordered state of collective spin $S_z$, see the green curves in Fig.~4(a) which are plotted for value $H=1$.
-The absolute value of the established superradiant field amplitude $\lambda$ vanishes in this case, see the green curve in Fig.~4(b).